shanthibooshansubramanian/Portfolio/Unraveling the Airline Safety Narrative/README.md

 ## Installation

-To create visualizations, PowerBI was used, and presentations were developed using PowerPoint.
+To create visualizations, PowerBI must be installed.
+Presentations were developed using PowerPoint.

 ## Usage